AkhiraChain/akhiranode/README.md

 ## Getting Started

-To launch a validator or full-node on Sifchain, on either TestNet or BetaNet, then please see [here](https://github.com/Sifchain/akhirachain-validators).
+To launch a validator or full-node on AkhiraChain, on either TestNet or BetaNet, then please see [here](https://github.com/Sifchain/akhirachain-validators).

-## Additional Resources

-Feel free to ask questions on Discord [here](https://discord.gg/vdNRZBttC8).